VerosK/ansible-role-postgresql/README.md

 This role require Ansible 2.0 or higher.

-This role was designed for 16.04 LTS.
+This role was designed on Ubuntu 16.04 LTS and Centos 7.

 ## Role Variables